Temidtech/Flutter-Cheat-Sheet/README.md

   ];
  ```
   #### Step 3:
-      Create a function that will update the value of _currentIndex in your State class.It'd be called when user taps on a bottombar item.
+      Create a function that will update the value of _currentIndex in your State class.
+      It'd be called when user taps on a bottombar item.
 Something like this:
  ```dart
     void onTabTapped(int index) {
    setState(() {